AIML-IfI/uccs-facerec-challenge/README.md

-# uccs-facerec-challenge
+# watchlist-challenge
-Source code to run the baselines and evaluations in the UCCS face recognition challenge
+Source code to run the baselines and evaluations in the UCCS watchlist challenge

 ## Installation